Mint Chip Guinness Beer Float

 And in celebration of her birthday… I’ve made something she can’t enjoy.

-These Mint Chocolate Chip Guinness Beer Floats remind me of the root beer float that I insisted upon when we got to the recovery wing after Lady A’s arrival.
-(Fun story: I was terribly swollen from labor and delivery, and when I smiled, my cheeks basically caused my eyes to close.
-I’ve included photographic proof below.)
+These Mint Chocolate Chip Guinness Beer Floats remind me of the classic root beer float that I insisted upon when we got to the recovery wing after Lady A’s arrival.

 Why I love this recipe:

-These beer floats right here are a boozy twist on that fateful float I enjoyed a day after our child arrived.
-And they’re perfect for St. Patrick’s Day festivities.
+These floats right here are an adult version of that old fashioned root beer float I enjoyed a day after our child arrived.
+And they’re perfect for St. Paddy’s Day festivities… or if you want to serve adult root beer float on a hot summer day.

 So if you’re a stout skeptic like I once was, give these floats a try and see if the combination works for you… because it totally works for me.